-Did you know that 1 in 6 Australian couples will experience infertility?
+Did you know that one in six Australian couples will experience infertility?
 The good news is that there are things you can do to try and enhance your fertility and optimise your chances of having a baby.

 Here are 5 things you need to know about your fertility if you’re thinking about having a baby.

 1. Poor lifestyle choices can lead to infertility

 Being overweight is a leading factor of infertility for both men and women.
 Obesity has been shown to decrease sperm quality in men and disrupt a woman’s menstrual cycles.
 If you or your partner are overweight, even a 10% decrease in your weight can have a positive impact on your fertility.
 A healthy diet consisting of quality protein, complex carbohydrates and healthy fats (stay tuned in the coming weeks for some fertility boosting recipes) such as olive oil and omega 3 can improve your weight and overall wellbeing.
 Smoking is also a big no-no!
 Smoking can affect the fertility of both males and females, causing erectile dysfunction and increased DNA damage to both eggs and sperm.